 Single-episode acts of nastiness or physical aggression are not the same as bullying.
 However, single episodes of nastiness or physical aggression are not acceptable behaviours at our school and may have serious consequences for students engaging in this behaviour.
 Warragul Primary School will use its Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.

 Harassment is language or actions that are demeaning, offensive or intimidating to a person.
 It can take many forms, including sexual harassment and disability harassment.

+Discrimination is behaviour that treats someone unfavourably because of a personal characteristic (for example, race, religious belief or activity, disability, sex or intersex status, gender identity or sexual orientation).

-Further information about these two forms of harassment, including definitions, is set out in our Inclusion and Diversity Policy
+Discrimination, harassment, and any other inappropriate behaviour is not tolerated at our school and there may be serious consequences for students engaging in this behaviour.
+This includes any form of racism, religious or disability discrimination, sexism, homophobia, transphobia, or any other behaviour that targets an individual or group.
+Further information about discrimination and harassment, including definitions, is set out in our Inclusion and Diversity Policy.

 Warragul Primary School will use its Student Wellbeing and Engagement Policy to guide a response to students demonstrating harassing behaviour, unless the behaviour also constitutes bullying, in which case the behaviour will be managed in accordance with this Bullying Prevention Policy.